John-Abbott-College/1P6-Notes/Markdown/Computer_Concepts.md

 > A = 01000001  and this the unique sequence for the letter A.

 This use of "0" and "1" to represent voltage is what is used in computers.
 It is a **BINARY** system.
-Note that each letter uses 8 pulses.

-Take a look at this ASCII CHART https://www.ascii-code.com/
+Note that even though ASCII  uses only 7 pulses to represent a character, most characters use 8 pulses (with a zero at the beginning).

+For example, see A = 01000001  and D = 01000100 at the ASCII CHART table below:

 | Decimal | Octal | Hex | Binary | Character | HTML | Description |
 | ---- | ---- | ---- | -------- | ---- | ----- | ----------- |